“No more walks in the wood;

 10 Incredible Forest Walks To Add To Your Bucket List by Richard Madden, The Telegraph Travel/Tours (August 7, 2017)

 Want to get involved and help trees?
+Our world can certainly benefit in many ways with more trees.
 Here’s a list of just a few of the organizations dedicated to planting trees and restoring and protecting forests around the world:

 National Forest Foundation – Nonprofit partner to the US Forest Service (chartered in 1993) that promotes health and enjoyment of America’s forests with community involvement, tree planting programs, collaborative research, funding grants, and information resources